 If you haven't mastered pull-ups yet, start with these pull-up variations.

 1. Jumping Pull-Ups

 Jumping pull-ups are a great way to start learning proper form.
 Why?
-You’re stronger lowering weight than lifting it.
+You’re stronger when lowering weight than you are when lifting it.
 This means that while you might be struggling on the concentric—or contracting—portion of the movement, you’ve likely got more control of the eccentric—or lowering—phase.
 Jumping up and lowering yourself will help you get the motion down.

 The controlled descent of jumping pull-ups can also help you build strength faster.

 - Stand under a bar and jump to the top position of a pull-up.
 Your chin should be over the bar.
 If needed, use a platform or box.

 - Hold at the top position for a count of two and focus on squeezing your shoulder blades together.

 - Lower slowly, letting your feet touch the ground.

 - Staying light and fast on the balls of your feet, jump up again.
 Repeat for reps.